Julie Andrews: 1968–1996: Collaborations with Blake Edwards

-In 1991, Andrews made her television dramatic debut in the ABC made-for-TV film, Our Sons, co-starring Ann-Margret.
+In 1991, Andrews made her television dramatic debut in the ABC made-for-TV film Our Sons, co-starring Ann-Margret.
 Andrews was named a Disney Legend within the year.
 In the summer of 1992, Andrews starred in her first television sitcom; the short-lived Julie aired on ABC for only seven episodes and co-starred James Farentino.
-In December 1992 she hosted the NBC holiday special, Christmas In Washington.
-Having played a Cockney flower seller in My Fair Lady, Andrews had an orangey-salmon pink rose named after her at London's Chelsea Flower Show in 1992.
-Stating she was "ever so flattered", portions of the sales of the "Julie Andrews Rose" were donated to charity.
-In 1993, she starred in a limited run at the Manhattan Theatre Club in the American premiere of Stephen Sondheim's revue, Putting It Together.
+In December 1992 she hosted the NBC holiday special Christmas In Washington.
+Having played a Cockney flower seller in My Fair Lady, Andrews had an orangey-salmon pink rose named after her at London's Chelsea Flower Show in 1992; she stated she was "ever so flattered".
+Portions of the sales of the "Julie Andrews Rose" were donated to charity.
+In 1993, she starred in a limited run at the Manhattan Theatre Club in the American premiere of Stephen Sondheim's revue Putting It Together.
 Between 1994 and 1995, Andrews recorded two solo albums – the first saluted the music of Richard Rodgers and the second paid tribute to the words of Alan Jay Lerner.
 In 1995, she starred in the stage musical version of Victor/Victoria.
 It was her first appearance in a Broadway show in 35 years.
 Opening on Broadway on 25 October 1995 at the Marquis Theatre, it later went on the road for a world tour.
-When she was the only Tony Award nominee for the production, she declined the nomination saying that she could not accept because she felt the entire production was snubbed.
+When she was the only Tony Award nominee for the production, she declined the nomination, saying that she could not accept because she felt the entire production was snubbed.

 1997–present: Children's entertainment and later roles

 A botched vocal surgery in 1997 led to the loss of Andrews's singing voice, occasioning her refusal to sing on camera for several years.
 Despite this, Andrews kept busy with many projects.
 In 1998, she appeared in a stage production of Dr. Dolittle in London.
 As recounted on the Julie Andrews website, she performed the voice of Polynesia the parrot and "recorded some 700 sentences and sounds, which were placed on a computer chip that sat in the mechanical bird's mouth.
 In the song 'Talk to the Animals,' Polynesia the parrot even sings."
-The next year Andrews was reunited with James Garner for the CBS made-for-TV film, One Special Night, which aired in November 1999.
+The next year Andrews was reunited with James Garner for the CBS made-for-TV film One Special Night, which aired in November 1999.

 In the 2000 New Year Honours List, Andrews was made a Dame Commander of the Order of the British Empire (DBE) for services to the performing arts and received the insignia from Queen Elizabeth II at Buckingham Palace.
 In 2002, Andrews was among the guests at the Queen's Golden Jubilee Hollywood party held at the Beverly Wilshire Hotel.
 She also appears at No.59 on the 2002 poll of the "100 Greatest Britons" sponsored by the BBC and chosen by the British public.